patrickbjohnson/pbj-jekyll/_goals/001-almanac.markdown

 display: none
 cta: Visit Project
 ---
-Throughout January I wokred with Hammer + Nail and Almanac to bring this new west-village restaurant to life online.
+In January I partnered with agency Hammer + Nail to create a digital experience for a new, west-village restaurant, Almanac.

+Almanac isn’t just another restaurant.
+The Chef is top-chef contestant Galen Zamarra and his take on micro-seasons fits perfectly into Almanac’s tasting-menu style of dining.

-We created a site that brings the most important thing foward: *the food*.
+Almanac didn’t want a typical restaurant menu, they wanted to focus on the most important part: *the food and people*.

-We decided to use Wordpress for its solid foundation and quick development to build a site that was both beautiful and functional.

-The first thing our client wanted was an easily-managed site.
-Considering anyone on the team may update the sites menu or content, they needed something intuitive and clear.
+Understanding their clientele, Almanac knew they needed a mobile-first site with a menu conducive to phones and bandwidth.
+No longer do you have to download bit, clunky PDFs on Almanac’s site.
+Now you can just load up the menu page and check out the menu on any given night.

+If you haven’t been its definitely worth experiencing a micro-seasonal tasting menu.

 <a class="btn btn-project" href="{{page.site_url}}" target="_blank">{{page.cta}}</a>